3. Make it fun! If a habit doesn’t make you feel good, you won’t keep it up. Example: If you have to force yourself to run on a treadmill, you’ll have to keep reminding yourself to do it…and are likely to quit. On the other hand, if you enjoy running outdoors in a local park, you’re more likely to m

 More opportunities: Moving, getting married, having children (or having them move out of the house) and other major life events are times when your daily life is already shaken up, less familiar and habit cues can be missing.
 Use these times to lose unwanted habits (such as smoking) and take on habits that will serve you (such as eating more fruits and vegetables).

 #6.
 Go “tiny.”
-One way to establish a habit is to use the Tiny Habit method developed by behavioral scientist B. F. Fogg, PhD.
+One way to establish a habit is to use the Tiny Habit method he developed.
 With this method, a baby step can put in place the consistent behavior needed to create the bigger habit.
 Examples: To establish the habit of connecting with your sister daily, commit to sending her one daily text—even just a heart or a smiley face emoji.
 To get in the habit of flossing your teeth, commit to flossing just one tooth.
 Soon you may find yourself having daily conversations with your sister…and flossing all your teeth!
 Success tip: When you’ve performed a tiny new habit, give yourself a cheer!
 Maybe say something such as, “Way to go!”
 Connecting a positive emotion to your habit helps make it stick.

 Both experts agree…

 #8.
 “Piggyback” habits.
 It’s easier to form a new habit if you anchor it to an existing one.
 For instance, using the examples above, text after breakfast…floss after brushing.
 The automatic aspect of the old habit helps make the new behavior automatic also.
 In fact, many people put pills on their night tables and use their bedtime or morning routines to make a habit of taking meds.